What Is Systemic Therapy?

-Since the anti-cancer effects of nitrogen mustard were realized in World War II, the use of drugs to treat cancers has been developing at a rapid pace.
 Research continues to find new treatments for cancer.
-In fact chemotherapy is now the primary treatment of choice for select cancers.
+In fact systemic therapy is now the primary treatment of choice for select cancers.
 It is used in combination with other therapies such as radiation therapy and surgery for many cancers.

 How Is Chemotherapy Used?